ChrisTitusTech/linutil/docs/userguide.md

 https://github.com/ChrisTitusTech/dwm-titus
 - **Fastfetch**: Fastfetch is a neofetch-like tool for fetching system information and displaying it prettily.
 It is written mainly in C, with performance and customizability in mind.
 This command installs fastfetch and configures from CTT's mybash repository. https://github.com/ChrisTitusTech/mybash
 - **Flatpak / Flathub**: Flatpak is a universal application sandbox for Linux that uses isolated packages from Flathub to prevent conflicts and system alterations, while alleviating dependency concerns.
 This command installs Flatpak and adds the Flathub repository
-- **Ghostty**: Ghostty is a terminal emulator that has embedded web technologies, allowing for a highly customizable and visually appealing terminal experience.
 - **Grub Theme**: Installs ChrisTitusTech's Top 5 Bootloader Themes script to allow for easy customization of GRUB.
-- **Kitty**: kitty is a free and open-source GPU-accelerated terminal emulator for Linux, macOS, and some BSD distributions, focused on performance and features. kitty is written in a mix of C and Python programming languages.
-This command installs and configures kitty.
 - **Linutil Installer**: Installs a distro-specific Linutil package locally.
 - **Linutil Updater**: Updates your local Linutil crate installation.
 - **Podman**: Podman is a daemon-less open platform that uses OS-level virtualization to deliver software in packages called containers.
 - **Podman-compose**: Podman Compose is a tool for defining and running multi-container applications using Podman.
 - **Rofi**: Rofi is a window switcher, run dialog, ssh-launcher and dmenu replacement that started as a clone of simpleswitcher, written by Sean Pringle and later expanded by Dave Davenport.
 This command installs and configures rofi with configuration from CTT's DWM repo. https://github.com/ChrisTitusTech/dwm-titus
 - **Waydroid**: Waydroid is an emulator that allows you to run Android apps and games on Linux.

+### Terminals

+- **Alacritty**: Alacritty is a modern terminal emulator that comes with sensible defaults, but allows for extensive configuration.
+By integrating with other applications, rather than reimplementing their functionality, it manages to provide a flexible set of features with high performance.
+- **Ghostty**: Ghostty is a terminal emulator that has embedded web technologies, allowing for a highly customizable and visually appealing terminal experience.
+- **Kitty**: kitty is a free and open-source GPU-accelerated terminal emulator for Linux, macOS, and some BSD distributions, focused on performance and features.
+- **Bash Prompt**: The .bashrc file is a script that runs every time a new terminal session is started in Unix-like operating systems.
+It is used to configure the shell session, set up aliases, define functions, and more, making the terminal easier to use and more powerful.
+This command configures the key sections and functionalities defined in the .bashrc file from CTT's mybash repository. https://github.com/ChrisTitusTech/mybash
 - **ZSH Prompt**: The Z shell is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
 Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.
 This command installs ZSH prompt and provides basic configuration.
+- **Starship**: Starship is a minimal, blazing-fast, and infinitely customizable prompt for any shell.

 ## Gaming